About the Tax Savings Program

 - The building must be in compliance with local building codes.

 All Property Owner(s) must submit a separate application for each property on an annual basis.
 Each application should have a separate Property Index Number (PIN).
-No applications will be accepted after November 1st for the applicable taxable year.
+No applications will be accepted after November 1, 2014 for the 2014 taxable year.

 Instructions to determine if your property is located in an eligible census tract: